It probably goes without saying that if you’re planning to run a marathon, it helps to have legs that are at least in some kind of working order.

 Unfortunately, mine never have been.
 Not since I was a kid anyway.

-A youth spent falling off skateboards and getting the snot kicked out of me in rugby left me with less-than-perfect pins, not to mention a left knee joint that feels as though it’s held together by slowly-setting jelly.
+A youth spent falling off skateboards and getting the snot kicked out of me in rugby left me with less-than-perfect pins, not to mention the fact that one knee injury after another has left me with knee joint that feels as though it’s held together by slowly-setting jelly.

 Even long after I gave up sports as a bad idea, the knee never healed and would literally ‘go out from under me without a moment’s notice.’